espocrm/documentation/development/api/crud.md

 `GET {entityType}`

-Returns a list of records of specific entity type.
+Returns a list of records of a specific entity type.

 GET parameters: